 How much free time will I have to explore China while on the programme?

-Very little, the Study China Programme schedule is very intensive.
-You will usually be in lessons and classes from Monday through to Friday, generally starting at 9.00am and finishing at 3.30pm.
+You will usually be in lessons and classes from Monday through to Friday, generally starting at 9.00am and finishing at around 1.00pm.

 You will only have two weekends during the programme; generally these will include a full-day visit to a local family and organised excursions and trips to areas of local interest.
 Attendance on all trips and visits is mandatory.

 We recommend that if you do want to travel independently that you arrange to do so before the programme starts or once the programme has finished.